-Direct and indirect assessments suggest outcome met (see far right column in Figure 3).
-Note that this is based on three years of assessment from AY2019-20 to AY2021-22 with a total sample size N=9.
+Direct assessments suggest outcome was met (see far right column in Figure 4).
+Note that this is based on three years of assessment from AY2020-21 to AY2022-23 with a total sample size N = 9.

-Review of Implementation of Changes from Prior Assessments No recent programatic or methodological changes have been recommended with respect to this outcome.
+Review of Implementation of Changes from Prior Assessments No recent programmatic or methodological changes have been recommended with respect to this outcome.